 I also enjoyed the fact that this movie also adhered pretty closely, if not entirely, to the comic universe while updating it to a more contemporary setting.
 At the very least, they captured the essence of major Marvel superhero and made him appeal to the general public.
 Additionally, in a nice little tribute to avid readers, Iron Monger is portrayed in this film as the main antagonist.

-And finally, following that, the last few moments of the movie last wraps up the movie beautifully and leaves us wanting more… unlike a movie starring a certain Caped Crusader.
+And finally, following that, the last few moments of the movie wraps up the movie beautifully and leaves us wanting more.

-All in all, it’s a wild ride from start to finish that is worth seeing again and again.
+All in all, it’s a wild ride from start to finish.
 This movie isn’t just good fan-fodder – it’s a good movie, period.

 Verdict: Movie Win